ColleenKarwoski/Exploratory-Data-Analysis/README.md

 [INSERT HISTOGRAM HERE]

 Based on this exploratory data analysis we were unable to find any consistently explanable differences between the price trends of different makes and models over time.
-With the exception of some cars that are considered collectors items/vintage, most vehicles saw their value dwindle over time at a fairly similar rate.
+With the exception of some cars that are considered collectors items/vintage, most vehicles saw their value dwindle over time at a fairly similar rate as shown in the line graph below.

+[INSERT CHART HERE]